HIV/AIDS in Canada: Prevalence across Canada

 According to the 2016 national HIV estimates, there were approximately 63,110 Canadians with HIV by the end of 2016 which represents a 5% increase since 2014.
 The increase in deaths can be explained as new HIV infections are isolated and fewer deaths among those infected due to better treatment options.
 A federal study found that among the 63,110 individuals in Canada living with HIV, nearly half (49.1%) were gay, bisexual and other men who have sex with men and 14.6% were among people who inject drugs.
 This study also looked at heterosexual contact among those born in Canada or in a country no on the HIV-endemic list and found that this group represented 17.6% of the population.
 They also found that heterosexual contact among people born in a country where HIV is endemic was 15% of the total population of individuals affected.

 The study by the Federal Government found that approximately 9.6% of individuals affected in Canada were Indigenous.
 This represents a 5% increase from the 2014 estimate.
 The HIV prevalence rate for Indigenous peoples in Canada estimated for 2016 is two times higher (362 per 100,000) than the general population.
-It is important to note that in this study both the general population and the Indigenous population that has been isolated both saw a 5% increase in HIV rates from 2014 to 2016.
+In this study, both the general population and the Indigenous population that has been isolated both saw a 5% increase in HIV rates from 2014 to 2016.
 As well, there are many external factors that have contributed to the increased prevalence described.
 Culture, poverty, and self-determination are key health determinants for Indigenous populations.
 To understand the competing paradigms between western medicine and Indigenous tradition, researchers have included traditional Indigenous approaches in addressing health concerns.

 This infection is distributed across geographic regions unequally and has affected provinces with varying severity.
 The two provinces with the largest proportion of new infections in 2017 were Ontario (38.9% of the overall total) and Quebec (27.9% of the overall total).
 As well, Quebec and Saskatchewan have the highest rates out of any province with 8.0 new infections per 100,000 and 15.5 new infections per 100,000 respectively.

 The distribution of new infections across Canada disproportionately affects certain populations within the country such as gay, bisexual, and other men who have sex with men, Indigenous people, and people from countries where HIV is endemic.
 Another factor to consider when discussing HIV/AIDS prevalence across the country is the use of injection drugs (exposure) as they have resulted in increased prevalence of HIV in users.
-When discussing the prevalence of HIV/AIDS in Canada it is important to take into account these factors and the role that they play in supporting individuals affected.
+When discussing the prevalence of HIV/AIDS in Canada, it is important to take into account these factors and the role that they play in supporting individuals affected.